ICanBoogie/ICanBoogie/README.md

 ## Configuring the _core_

-The [Core][] instance is configured with _core_ configuration fragments.
+The [Application][] instance is configured with _core_ configuration fragments.
 The fragment used by your application is usually located in the `/protected/all/config/core.php` file.

 The following example demonstrates how to enable configs caching and how to specify the name of the session and its scope.